-If you’re looking to upgrade your diet with some raw and wholesome plant based goodness check out my top 10 ways to start with raw food.
+If you’re looking to upgrade your diet with some raw and wholesome plant-based goodness check out my top 10 ways to start with raw food.

-Our preference now to seek out whole, unrefined plants and whole foods like fruits, vegetables, nuts, seeds, whole grains, legumes is growing year on year.
+Our preference now to seek out whole, unrefined plants and whole foods like fruits, vegetables, nuts, seeds, whole grains, and legumes is growing year on year.

 Thankfully the variety of fresh fruits and vegetables easily available to most of us in the UK via supermarkets and market stalls throughout the year is huge!